Adil-Ijaz7/Aiora_Gpt/README.md

 This project is available under the MIT License — see the LICENSE file for details (if present).

 Author
-Developed by Adill Ijaz — https://github.com/Adil-Ijaz7
+Developed by Adil Ijaz — https://github.com/Adil-Ijaz7

 If you want any specific additions (example pages, a local dev server setup, CI, or example components), tell me what you'd like and I can prepare them.